Kinabalu Tower

-Kinabalu Tower, also known as Sabah State Administrative Centre is a 33-storey, 182-meter-tall, government office complex building in Kota Kinabalu, Sabah, Malaysia.
+Kinabalu Tower, also known as Sabah State Administrative Centre, is a 33-storey, 132-meter-tall, government office complex building in Kota Kinabalu, Sabah, Malaysia.
 It is Kota Kinabalu and Borneo's second tallest building.

-The complex consists of a single 33-storey office tower and two 9-storey office buildings and house the state's chief minister's office and other state government cabinet members.
-The construction commenced in August 2011 and was scheduled to complete in 30 months.
+The complex consists of a single 33-storey office tower and two 9-storey office buildings that house the state's chief minister's office and other state government cabinet members.
+The construction commenced in August 2011 and was scheduled to complete in 30 months, however additional works and interior works would be completed later in around December 2016.
+After completion, the tower and the Sabah State Administrative Centre were handed over to the Sabah State Government, and government services would open in 2017.

 Today, the 33-storey office tower is the second tallest building in Borneo just after the Jesselton Twin Towers, which is in the same city.